Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 Placement and Timing

-Banner should appear on first visit before any non-essential cookies load.
-Common placements:
+The banner must appear on the first visit, before any non-essential cookies load.
+Common placements each have trade-offs:

 • Bottom bar — Less intrusive but can be overlooked